RAbraham/mercylog_tutorial/README.md

 So I built [Mercylog](https://github.com/RAbraham/mercylog) in Python.

 So let's translate the above rules to Mercylog syntax.

+If you are using the Bashlog variant,
+ - then you need Java 8 already installed
+ - `pip install mercylog`

 ```python
 m = mercylog.BashlogV1()